Skip to main content

 Processed words

 Processed words represent translation-related actions performed in Lokalise.
-This metric counts how many words are actively processed across your projects — for example, during imports, updates, or translations.
+This metric counts how many words are actively processed across your projects — for example, when you import text or manually translate texts in the visual editor.

 When words are processed